 - M.Ed.
 Mental Health Counseling from Florida Atlantic University

 I am on the panels of most major insurance companies.
 The largest insurance company that I’m not a provider for is United Health Care.
 If you have a company for which I’m not on their panel, I can still see you as an out of network provider.
 On occasion, insurance companies may authorize coverage on a case by case basis.
 It may benefit you to contact your insurance company and ask if this would be possible.

-Blue Cross / Blue Shield of FL (Except MyBlue HMO)
+- Blue Cross / Blue Shield of Florida (Except MyBlue HMO)

 Unfortunately, I do not take Medicare or most forms of managed Medicare.